wwsalmon/portfolio/_posts/2020-09-27-how-excel-calculates-trendlines-and-how-you-can-too-an-introduction-to-gradient-descent-the-most-important-machine-learning-algorithm.md

 ![]({{ site.baseurl }}/img/blog/2020-09/Untitled%2012.png)

-Following the gradient, they all end up at an approximate global minimum of m = 2 and b = 49.
+As you can see, it doesn't matter where you start — gradient descent will eventually lead you to the right answer.
+In fact, standard practice when training machine learning models is to use small random values for your starting points.

+In this case, following the gradient, we find an approximate global minimum at m = 2 and b = 49.
 Translating back from the world of equations and graphs, this means that the line (approximately) $$y = 2x + 49$$ results in the lowest mean squared error when measured against our dataset, and consequently is the **line of best fit for the dataset**[^theorem], what we've been looking for all along.

 Phew!
 After all that hard work, we're finally done.
 Let's do a quick recap of what just went down.